 Lessons from Mary, Mother of Jesus

-Which characteristic of Mary do you feel most connected to?
+Which characteristic of Mary, mother of Jesus, do you feel most connected to?
 Which of these 7 lessons from Mary, mother of Jesus speaks to you today?
 I’d love for you to share in the comments below!

 For myself, I am going to focus on praising and worshipping God with a humble heart.
 I am drawn to this because it is so easy to become overwhelmed when looking at the world around us.
 Focusing on the greatness of my creator will pull me out of that discouragement and fear.
 What about you?